utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples.md

 ### Step 6: Add another example

 To further show how responses from the mock service are entirely dependent on your saved examples, add another example to the `C1` collection.
-Repeat steps 1 to 3 above to save a request to the collection and then save the response as an example `E2`, this time using the request URL `https://postman-echo.com/test`.
+Repeat steps 1 through 3 above to save a request to the collection and then save the response as an example `E2`, this time using the request URL `https://postman-echo.com/test`.

 <img alt="Add a second example" src="https://assets.postman.com/postman-docs/mock-examples-step6a-v9-1.jpg">